 - Camera quality

-We’ll break my two favorite drones down deeper later on, but of the follow-me drones out there today, here are the handful that I’d at least recommend in some capacity:
+We’ll break down the best follow-me drones in greater detail later on, but of the follow-me drones out there today, here are the handful that I’d at least recommend in some capacity:

 All of the above use vision sensors, recognition tech and complex algorithms to track you — no additional GPS tracker needed (and that’s a good thing).
 Before we dive into the best follow-me drones, I’ll explain why follow-me drones based on vision sensors are better than follow-me drones based strictly on GPS trackers.